 Assam NRC: Centre wants to conduct sample re-verification of names

-New Delhi, July 17: The Centre and the Assam Government made urgent mentions before the Supreme Court seeking an extension of the deadline for the final publication of the National Register of Citizens (NRC) from July 31 2019 t a future date.
+New Delhi, July 17: The Centre and the Assam Government made urgent mentions before the Supreme Court seeking an extension of the deadline for the final publication of the National Register of Citizens (NRC) from July 31, 2019 to a future date.

 They urged the court for more time so that a sample re-verification process could be conducted.
 The application stated that a 20 per cent sample re-verification of the names should be conducted in the in the districts bordering Bangladesh and a 10 per cent sample re-verification in the remaining districts.